Jack Barrett (footballer, born 2002)

-Jack Joseph Barrett (born 4 June 2002) is an English football player who plays as a goalkeeper for club Tranmere Rovers, on loan from club Blackburn Rovers.
+Jack Joseph Barrett (born 4 June 2002) is an English football player who plays as a goalkeeper for club Blackburn Rovers.

 Early life

 Barrett joined the Everton Academy at age nine.
 He signed multiple extensions with the club, while progressing through the youth system.
 He made his debut with the U21 squad in the Premier League 2 during the 2021–22 season.

 Club career

 In February 2024, Everton sent Barrett on loan to Canadian Premier League squad Cavalry FC.
 He made his professional debut on 11 May 2024 against the HFX Wanderers.

 In July 2024, Barrett joined Championship side Blackburn Rovers on an initial one-year deal with the option for a further season, having impressed the club's management team whilst on trial.
 In February 2025, Barrett joined Workington in the Northern Premier League Premier Division, on loan until the end of the season.

 In September 2025, Barrett joined Tranmere Rovers in League Two on loan until January.
+Having made his league debut on 1 January in a 2–0 victory over Harrogate Town, his loan was extended until the end of the season the following day.

+In August 2026, Barrett joined Marine on loan for the season.